Therootexec/ModioDirect/README.md

 ## Legal
 This tool uses the official mod.io API.
+Users are responsible for complying with mod.io's Terms of Service.
-You are responsible for complying with mod.io's terms of service.
+This tool is not affiliated with, endorsed by, or officially supported by mod.io.
+Use at your own risk.

 ## 🔴Access limitations (important)🔴